NASA's Hubble telescope helps scientists solve age-old mystery of dead galaxies

-As mere mortals, we yearn to travel back in time -- an obsession nourished by iconic contraptions such as Marty McFly's car, Hermione Granger's time turner and Doctor Who's police box.
+As mere mortals, we yearn to travel back in time -- an obsession nourished by iconic contraptions like Marty McFly's DeLorean, Hermione Granger's time turner and Doctor Who's police box.
 Often forgotten, however, are the real-life astronomers who kind of already do it.

 Recently, one such research team tapped time travel to solve a space mystery from billions of years ago using a unique combination of super sensitive telescopes: Why did some of the early universe's galaxies strangely stop popping out stars and become inactive, or quiescent?